On-line Pamper Me Pink, virtual walk celebrate Breast Cancer Awareness

-October marks the 15th Annual Pamper Me Pink celebration presented by Culpeper Medical Center, a Novant Health UVA Health System facility, and Pepperberries, a downtown Culpeper gift and fashion boutique.
+October will mark the 15th annual Pamper Me Pink celebration presented by Culpeper Medical Center, a Novant Health UVA Health System facility, and Pepperberries, a downtown Culpeper gift and fashion boutique.

-Like most large events, the rose-colored fundraiser for breast cancer awareness and prevention is shifting online this year due to the pandemic out of an abundance of caution for community health.
+As with most large events, the rose-colored fundraiser for breast cancer awareness and prevention is shifting online this year due to the COVID-19 pandemic, out of an abundance of caution for community health.

+While things may look different for this year’s Pamper Me Pink, the fund is more important than ever, Culpeper Medical Center said in a statement.

-“During the challenges of COVID-19, we are reminded that the Pamper Me Pink Mammography Fund is designed to support those in need and we remain dedicated to the mission that no local resident should go without a mammogram due to an inability to pay,” said Donna Staton, president of Culpeper Medical Center, in a statement.
+“During the challenges of COVID-19, we are reminded that the Pamper Me Pink Mammography Fund is designed to support those in need and we remain dedicated to the mission that no local resident should go without a mammogram due to an inability to pay,” said Donna Staton, the hospital’s president.

 Support Local Journalism